JasonHyun/MiFoodTech/design/design-journey.md

 1. Describe your organization and its purpose.

-Purpose: designing different robots to help prepare chinese cuisine
+Purpose: designing different robots to help prepare Chinese cuisine

 Chinese food is very difficult and time consuming.
-The labor cost is increasing after the pandemic and chinese restaurants depend on chinese chefs.
-However, because of the immigration policy, chinese chefs cannot work.
-MiFoodTech plans to solve this problem by designing robots to cook chinese food.
+The labor cost is increasing after the pandemic and Chinese restaurants depend on Chinese chefs.
+However, because of the immigration policy, Chinese chefs cannot work.
+MiFoodTech plans to solve this problem by designing robots to cook Chinese food.

 The team includes hotelies, ECE, and CS students for marketing and robotics purposes.
 The plan is for the ECE and CS students to develop the software and hardware.
 There will be a talking machine, along with the cooking machines.
 The software will be able to facilitate management and can connect the robots to work automatically.